JediMasterSlagle/Final/README.md

 ## Machine Learning Process

-Started with a Classification Model since we are classifying our data into two categories: fatal (1) or non-fatal (0)
+Started with a Classification Model (Logistic Regression) since we are classifying our data into two categories: fatal (1) or non-fatal (0)

 Split dataset using scikit-learn's train_test_split()
 X: outcome <br />